Obstructive Lung Diseases Overview Practice Questions

 It leads to large, permanently inflated alveolar air spaces.

-13. What are the two major causes of COPD?
+13. What are the two primary causes of COPD?

 14. How can a COPD patient enhance survival?

-Smoking cessation is first-line intervention; also annual influenza and pneumococcal vaccinations help enhance survival.
+Smoking cessation is the first-line intervention; also, annual influenza and pneumococcal vaccinations help enhance survival.

 15. What is the emergency management of asthma?